-How to choose the best identity verification provider for my company?
-What they can offer for my business?
-Primarily, they provide a platform for businesses to onboard customers remotely.
-They can also help minimize fraudulent practices, a consequence of which is also the mitigation of risks that crop up during online transaction processing.
-With identity verification providers, there is also the advantage of a substantial decrease in customer onboarding costs, a parameter which falls in line with national and international anti-money laundering requirements.
+With identity verification providers, there is also the advantage of a substantial decrease in customer onboarding costs, a parameter that falls in line with national and international anti-money laundering (AML) requirements.

 Does My Business Need Identity Verification?

 To answer this question, it is also imperative that you ask these questions:

 - Does my business require protection from fraud?

 - Is it necessary for my business to comply with AML regulations?

 - Is my business overspending on user onboarding (e.g., running a branch for user onboarding)?

 - Does my business need to verify the legal age of customers through the process of age verification (e.g., 18 years +)?

 If your answer to any of these questions is YES – it inevitably means that you need an identity verification provider, and we recommend you to read this article further.